georkost4/TodayILearned/Side-Tasks/diary.md

 18/8/2018

 Went to work , ate lunch , took a nap , went for coffee by the river and returned home to eat dinner and to write some commits here .

+19/8/2018

+Woke up late , we didn't had work .
+Read a little about my Capstone project to decide which feautures should I grab from the API.
+Went for a coffee to chill .
+After that I went home and played a little with Google Maps SDK for Android to figure out how to implement them in my project.
+After that went outside and played some cards till late.

+20/8/2018

+Woke up and studied a bit.
+After that I went to work cause I was needed.
+Went home ate launch and took a short nap until coffee time.
+Returned home to study but I ended up applying for jobs.
+Went outside for some cards and some drinks at the local club.